How to Find All Pages on a Website – 8 Easy Ways

 To plan a website redesign and improve the user experience, you will first need to find all its pages and relevant metrics.

-A clear and organized structure with a logical hierarchy of all pages can help search engines find your content easier.
-So, all important URLs must be reachable within one, two, or three clicks away from the homepage.
+A clear and organized structure with a logical hierarchy of all pages can help search engines find your content more easily.
+So, all important URLs must be reachable within one, two, or three clicks from the homepage.

 Although user experience does not affect crawling and ranking, it matters to the quality signals of your website – successful purchases, the number of returning visitors, pageviews per visitor, and tons more other metrics show how much your website is useful for the visitors.